 - Myelosuppression: Monitor complete blood count (CBC) and adjust the dose of PURIXAN for severe neutropenia and thrombocytopenia.
-Evaluate patients with repeated severe myelosuppression for thiopurine Smethyltransferase (TPMT) deficiency.
+Evaluate patients with repeated severe myelosuppression for thiopurine S-methyltransferase (TPMT) deficiency.
 Patients with homozygous-TPMT deficiency require substantial dose reductions of PURIXAN.
 (5.1) - Hepatotoxicity: Monitor transaminases and bilirubin.
 Hold or adjust the dose of PURIXAN.
-(5.2) - · Immunosuppression: Due to the immunosuppression associated with maintenance chemotherapy for ALL, response to all vaccines may be diminished and there is a risk of infection with live virus vaccines.
+(5.2) - Immunosuppression: Due to the immunosuppression associated with maintenance chemotherapy for ALL, response to all vaccines may be diminished and there is a risk of infection with live virus vaccines.
 Consult immunization guidelines for immunocompromised children.
 (5.3) - Embryo-fetal toxicity: PURIXAN can cause fetal harm.
 Advise women of potential risk to a fetus.
-(5.4)
+(5.4) - Treatment Related Malignancies: Aggressive and fatal cases of hepatosplenic T-cell lymphoma have occurred.
+(5.5) - Hemophagocytic Lymphohistiocytosis: Monitor for and treat promptly; discontinue PURIXAN.
+(5.6)